AlpacaTravel/graphql-docs/topics/itinerary/Querying an Itinerary/README.md

 over-fetching data.
 It is possible to change this behaviour to select the Itinerary Directions that you prefer, to widen the selection criteria.

+Within the `directions()` query, you can control the selection criteria basis:

 - `limitImmediate` will limit the which locations prior/next will be queried for directions.
 By default, we will only check for the immediately prior or next locations in the sequence.
 (Default = true)